TariqAlmazyad/TariqAlmazyad_portfolio/README.md

 ## My name is Tariq Almazyad .
 ## I am a junior iOS developer, currently working as freelance for making apps.
 ## I believe a great iOS developer never stops from learning new skills everyday.
+My passionate to learn new skill in Swift never stops